C D E F

 Water softener used in detergents.

-sealer, cleaner, etc.) which remains as the film or residue after
+finish, sealer, cleaner, etc.) which remains as the film or

-drying has occurred.
-The solids content is usually expressed as
+residue after drying has occurred.
+The solids content is usually

-percent by weight of the total product.
-Often, solids is considered
+expressed as percent by weight of the total product.
+Often,

-as a measurement of the quality, durability, and performance of
+solids is considered as a measurement of the quality, durability,

-natural, dispensed in an organic solvent.
-When applied and allowed
+or natural, dispensed in an organic solvent.
+When applied and

-to dry, solvent based buffable polishes haze and must be buffed
+allowed to dry, solvent based buffable polishes haze and must

 and germicides and usually is usually destroyed only by sterilization